- Rapid Reference 🚀

 - If the patient isn't having adequate bowel movements, then lactulose won't work.

-- Typically, an intubated patient will require an orogastric tube.
+- Typically, an intubated patient will require an orogastric tube and a rectal tube.

 - Lactulose enemas